RajGhugare19/MyAntiChess/README.md

 ### Board Representation:

 The board is primariliy a C structure.
-It uses [bitboard representation](https://www.chessprogramming.org/Bitboards) to take advantage of the 64 bit processor and generate moves as much faster as compared to normal loops.
+It uses [bitboard representation](https://www.chessprogramming.org/Bitboards) to take advantage of the 64 bit processor and generate moves much faster as compared to normal loops.
 Each piece type has its own bitboard.
 [De Bruijn bitscan](https://www.chessprogramming.org/BitScan) is used to find the lowest and the higest bit position speedily.
 Each board position is encrypted using a 64 bit hash-key which is found using XOR,randomly generated piece and position keys.
 So given a position, a unique hashkey is generated which helps to find repetitions.

 ### Move Representation:
 Each move is represented by a 20 bit number.
 Where: